anlnt/anlnt.github.io/_posts/2020-05-25-developers-talk-a-lot.markdown

 tag: [Software Craftsmanship]
 ---

 When I was a teenager, I chose to become a software developer because I didn’t like to interact with people.
 I believed that dealing with machines is far easier than with human beings because human relationships are chaotic and unpredictable.
 I prefered locking myself in a room, sitting in front of a computer and deeply focusing on tough problems.
 After a few years working in the software industry, my belief turned out to be dead wrong.
-I found myself spending more hours a day communicating with people than coding.
-Even harder, people I am talking to come from diverse backgrounds, competencies and motivations.
+I found myself spending more hours a day on communication than coding.
+Even harder, those I am talking to come from diverse backgrounds, competencies and motivations.

 ## Developers versus stakeholders